 Human CO2 has little effect on atmospheric CO2

-Note: Please see my latest version of this paper that will soon be published here.
+Please see the published version of this paper here.

 Edwin X Berry, Ph.D., CCM

 “The formulation of a problem is often more essential than its solution, which may be merely a matter of mathematical or experimental skill.
 To raise new questions, new possibilities, to regard old problems from a new angle requires creative imagination and marks real advances in science.” – Albert Einstein

 Aims: Test the United Nations Intergovernmental Panel on Climate Change (IPCC) theory that human CO2 has caused all or most of the rise in atmospheric CO2 since 1750 or above 280 ppm.